open-numbers/ddf--gapminder--bp_energy/README.md

-# Open Numbers BP energy DDF dataset
+# subset of BP energy dataset in DDF format

-Open Numbers BP energy DDF dataset

-## Indicators

-- List of indicators in this repo

-## Definition of indicator

-## Unit of measurement

-## Versions

-### Revision history

-## Data sources summary

-## Specific information about this indicator
+These indicators are part of [Systema Globalis](https://github.com/open-numbers/ddf--gapminder--systema_globalis).